Kinship Guardianship Assistance Payment (Kin-GAP) Program

 • If the child/youth has a medical or mental health condition that warrants the continuation of assistance, the child/youth is eligible to continue federal Kin-GAP benefits up to age 21, regardless of the age of the child at the time the negotiated agreement became effective.

-• If the child/youth was over the age of 16 when the negotiated agreement became effective, the child/youth is eligible for federal Kin-GAP benefits up to age 21, if he/she meets at least one of the continued participation criteria.
+• If the child/youth was over the age of sixteen (16) when the negotiated agreement payments commenced [WIC 11386(h)] became effective, the child/youth is eligible for federal Kin-GAP benefits up to age twnety-one (21), if they meet at least one of the continued participation criteria.

-If a child was under the age of 16 when the negotiated agreement was effective and does not have a medical or mental health condition, the child is eligible to receive federal Kin-GAP benefits until the child/youth turns 18-years-old.
-Upon turning 18-years-old, this youth loses eligibility for federal Kin-GAP, but is eligible to receive non-federal AFDC-FC benefits up to age 21, assuming the legal guardian continues to be responsible for the support of the youth and the youth is meeting at least one of the continued participation criteria.
+If a child was under the age of sixteen (16) when the negotiated agreement was effective and does not have a medical or mental health condition, the child is eligible to receive federal Kin-GAP benefits until the child/youth turns 18-years-old.
+Upon turning 18-years-old, this youth loses eligibility for federal Kin-GAP but is eligible to receive non-federal AFDC-FC benefits up to age twnety-one (21), assuming the legal guardian continues to be responsible for the support of the youth and the youth is meeting at least one of the continued participation criteria.
 This section applies only to a youth who was in receipt of federal Kin-GAP upon reaching the age of 18-years-old and whose legal guardianship was established by the juvenile court with a fictive relative.

 Sibling Eligibility

-The Federal Kin-GAP program provides that the responsible agency and relative may agree that any sibling(s) of the existing Title IV-E Kin-GAP eligible child may be placed in the same kinship guardianship arrangement and that such arrangement for the sibling(s) is appropriate.
+The Federal Kin-GAP program provides that the responsible agency and relative may agree that any sibling(s) of the existing Title IV-E (Federal) Kin-GAP eligible child may be placed in the same kinship guardianship arrangement and that such arrangement for the sibling(s) is appropriate.
 Upon reaching this agreement, the agency may make Federal Kin-GAP payments pursuant to a kinship guardianship agreement on behalf of each sibling of a Title IV-E eligible child who is placed with the same relative under the same kinship guardianship arrangement regardless of the Title IV-E eligibility status of the siblings as long as one child is Title IV-E eligible (WIC Section 11388).
 There is no requirement that the siblings be placed simultaneously.
-This eligibility guideline includes step-siblings, half-siblings and adoptive siblings of the eligible child.
+This eligibility guideline means a child related to the identified Kin-GAP eligible child by blood, adoption, or affinity through a common legal or biological parent, and is inclusive of step-siblings, half-siblings and adoptive siblings of the eligible child.

 Income